This article will help you understand the different terms and charts we use on our analytics page.

 What each chart in your dashboard is telling you

-Let's start with the top most chart.
+Let's start with the top chart.
+This chart shows a breakdown of the pass status:

 Enrolled: The total number of digital card records created.